headless-start/real-time-sketch/README.md

    - Detects edges using `cv2.Canny()` based on intensity gradients.
 4. **Adaptive Thresholding**:
    - Converts edges into a binary image using `cv2.adaptiveThreshold()` for enhanced sketch effects.

 ---

-## 🔍 How It Works
-1. **Grayscale Conversion**:
-   - Each frame is converted to grayscale to simplify processing.
-2. **Gaussian Blur**:
-   - The grayscale image is blurred to reduce noise and smooth edges.
-3. **Canny Edge Detection**:
-   - Edges are detected using intensity gradients, highlighting key features.
-4. **Adaptive Thresholding**:
-   - Edges are thresholded to create a binary sketch-like output.
-5. **Output**:
-   - Displays live webcam feed with processed sketch output.

----